the-drunk-coder/akita-player/README.md

 # akita-player
-Stupid little program that you can use to create noise abusing low-level audio parameters ...
+Simple little program that you can use to create noise abusing low-level audio parameters ...

+Can be used like an audio player (for WAV or FLAC), but with a little twist, as you can (ab-)use incompatible read/write/stream-types, underfilled buffers, down- and resampling and the like ... just toy around with it a little (but at **low volumes**, as the outcome might be **ear-shattering**...).

 Needs the following libraries:
 * [**libsndfile**](https://github.com/erikd/libsndfile)